sodascience/metasyn/docs/source/usage/generating_metadata.rst

 .. code-block:: python

-    from metasynth.distribution import FakerDistribution, DiscreteUniformDistribution RegexDistribution
+    from metasynth.distribution import FakerDistribution, DiscreteUniformDistribution, RegexDistribution

     # Create a specification dictionary for generating synthetic data
     var_spec = {

-        "PassengerId": {"unique": True},  # Ensure unique values for the PassengerId column "Name": {"distribution": FakerDistribution("name")},  # Utilize the Faker library to synthesize realistic names "Fare": {"distribution": "ExponentialDistribution"},  # Fit an exponential distribution based on the data "Age": {"distribution": DiscreteUniformDistribution(20, 40)},  # Specify a discrete uniform distribution ranging from 20 to 40 for age
+        # Ensure unique values for the `PassengerId` column
+        "PassengerId": {"unique": True},

+        # Utilize the Faker library to synthesize realistic names for the `Name` column
+        "Name": {"distribution": FakerDistribution("name")},

+        # Fit `Fare` to an exponential distribution based on the data
+        "Fare": {"distribution": "ExponentialDistribution"},

+        # Fit `Age` to a discrete uniform distribution ranging from 20 to 40
+        "Age": {
+            "distribution": DiscreteUniformDistribution(20, 40),
+        },

-        "Cabin": {"distribution": RegexDistribution(r"[ABCDEF]\d{2,3}")}  # Use a regex-based distribution to generate Cabin values following [ABCDEF]?(\d{2,3})
+        # Use a regex-based distribution to generate `Cabin` values following [ABCDEF]\d{2,3}
+        "Cabin": {"distribution": RegexDistribution(r"[ABCDEF]\d{2,3}")}

     }

     mf = MetaFrame.fit_dataframe(df, spec=var_spec)